HassanMirza123/ae-des-simulation/README.md

 Your browser will automatically open at `https://localhost:8501` If it doesn't, open your browser and navigate to that address manually

+If you close out of the browser page.
+Enter Ctrl + C in the terminal to interrupt

 ---